linussun/cookiecutter-data-science/README.md

 ### Requirements and instructions to use the cookiecutter template:
 -----------
- - Python 2.7 or 3.5 (Preferably 3.5 installed by 64-bit Anaconda)
+ - Python 2.7 or 3.5 (Preferably 3.5 installed by the free 64-bit Anaconda Scientific Package)
  - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html) >= 1.4.0: This can be installed by the application conda which should have been installed with the Anaconda package:

 ``` bash